 TVA is subject to EO 11990, Protection for Wetlands.
 EO 11990 states that unavoidable impacts to streams and wetlands should be compensated through a process known as compensatory mitigation.
-Wetlands on the Project Site were classified by hydrologic regime and vegetation cover type in accordance with the Cowardin Classification System (Cowardin et. al. 1979).
-Three wetland types were identified on the Project Site: palustrine emergent (PEM; 19.3 acres), palustrine forested (PFO; 22.8 acres), and palustrine shrub (PSS; 4.4 acres), for a total of 46.6 acres of potentially jurisdictional wetlands.
+Wetlands on the Project Site were classified by hydrologic regime and vegetation cover type in accordance with the Cowardin Classification System (Table 3-3; Cowardin et. al. 1979).
+Three wetland types were identified on the Project Site: palustrine emergent (PEM; 25.12 acres), palustrine forested (PFO; 13.62 acres), and PEM/PFO (8.72 acres), for a total of 47.46 acres of jurisdictional wetlands.
 PEM wetlands were typically found in agricultural settings and were highly disturbed by agricultural activities.
 PFO wetlands were typically dominated by various hardwood tree species such as American sweetgum and willow oak.
-The one PSS wetland was in an agricultural setting and was dominated by tussock sedge, reed canary grass, and curly dock.
+PEM/PFO wetlands are a mixture of both types.